Our Roots

 We believe that there is always room at our table for everyone.
 This is a reflection of the South American spirit that values hospitality and making guests feel at home.
 This is the heart of our home-from-home concept, and it's what makes Fazenda a special place to dine and connect.

-We are proud of our diverse menu, which celebrates the best of both Argentinian and Brazilian cuisines.
+We are proud of our diverse menu, which celebrates the best of Brazilian cuisine.
 Here are a few of our (and your) favourites:

 Picanha: A traditional Brazilian cut of meat that comes from the cap of the rump.
 It is lightly brushed with oil, seasoned with rock salt and carved at your table alongside our other mouthwatering meats.
 It can also be cut into steaks and enjoyed that way, Fazendeiros.
 More butchers are now having cap of rump available so don't hesitate to ask your local one if you feel like enjoying one at home!